hack-earth/hack-earth-kotlin/README.md

 #### How do we apply deep learning?

-We represent our data as trees.
+We view our data as trees.
 Examples include ASTs, candidate AST fragments, symbol meta-data, etc.
 When we look at an AST, we don't see it through its original root node.
 Rather, we look at a particular "focal" node and see it as the root for our purposes.
 The original parent direction is now a downward direction.

-To operate on a tree, we convert it into a Wisdom clan.
-This reframes the existing tree as a new tree that suits our purposes.
+Our neural net structure is isomorphic to our input tree structure.
+Since our input tree structure generally varies from training example to training example (as with an AST), so does our neural net structure.
+We map each node of our input tree into a suitable block of neural net:

+* We map the input node to a "conceptual node", representing what we feel is essentially unique about it.
+  We choose some properties of the input node to roll into the identity of the conceptual nodes; we treat the rest as subordinate conceptual nodes.

+* We look up the neural net block ("concept block") for the conceptual node.
+This defines network structure plus weights that are shared across all instances of the conceptual node.

+* There can be competing concept blocks for the same conceptual node.
+(Many details to be worked out.)

+* Between each (parent, child) pair of conceptual nodes, there is a "concept API".
+This defines the vector dimensions that flow across the parent/child boundary, plus potentially other API parameters.
+The data type of this API is defined by the child and must be acceptable to the parent.
+It may define fixed parameters or a method by which parent and child negotiate parameters.

 For deep learning, we want the shallowest, broadest trees that capture the essential information.
 (Deep neural nets aren't all that deep in the broader scheme of things.
 We want them as shallow as can capture the essence of the problem.)

-A Wisdom imp may have one or more neural pathways running through it.
-One special pathway is the "consept".
-(Sorry, it was inevitable.)
-For a leaf imp, this is just a learned vector -- the embedding of that leaf.
-A non-leaf imp's consept pathway rolls up the vectors of its subordinate consepts into a new vector.

-Other imp neural pathways represent neural operations the imp can perform.
-These operations are functions from input vectors to output vectors.
-The primitive data type is the clan, with its corresponding vector the consept.
-Some examples:
-* A skill that proposes new AST nodes may do this through a neural operation that maps an AST child location into an AST-node search query.
-* A skill that judges whether a given perspective will lead to a good solution may map the perspective into a two-class softmax.
-It may work from the root of the perspective, or it may start at a focal node within the perspective and transform from there outward into a new clan whose consept will be the operation's input.